“I’m only myself when I have a guitar in my hands” – George Harrison.

 Spend plenty of time adjusting the EQ on the guitar amp and the tone controls on the guitar.

-Here’s your goal – record a guitar tone that needs ZERO equalizaiton in the mix phase.
+Here’s your goal – record a guitar tone that needs ZERO equalization in the mix phase.

 It’s perfectly achievable, and that’s your main aim.

-On a side note, opt for less bass than usual.
-Just turn the bass knob down a few notches.
-You don’t need much low end at all on the guitar.
+As a general rule of thumb, turn the bass knob down a few notches.
+You don’t need much low end on the guitar.

 Tip 4 – Adjust the Position to Adjust the Tone